-With prolonged training some athletes experience symptoms of overtraining.
+With prolonged training, some athletes experience symptoms of overtraining.
 The symptoms of overtraining are similar to chronic fatigue.
-Overtraining is associated with sustained poor exercise performance, infections (upper respiratory tract), general malaise, and loss of interest in high level training.
+Overtraining is associated with sustained poor exercise performance, infections (upper respiratory tract), general malaise, and loss of interest in high-level training.
 These symptoms persist unless the athlete rests to complete recovery requiring weeks or months.
 The gradual depletion of stored carbohydrates caused by repeated strenuous training contributes to overtraining symptoms.
-Overtraining symptoms often occur towards the end of the season ending competition.
-The goal of tapering is to provide time for muscles to resynthesize glycogen to maximum levels and allow the muscles to prevent or restore training-induced damage.
+Overtraining symptoms often occur towards the end of the season.
+The goal of tapering is to provide time for muscles to resynthesize glycogen to maximum levels and allow the muscles to prevent or restore the training-induced damage.

 Overtraining Signs and Symptoms

 Psychological related symptoms

 Since the growth of distance running, athletes and coaches have found it necessary to "back off" training preparation for important races to go into the race fully rested.
 While most successful athletes taper, there are many arguments involving tapering before the race causing unwanted results.
 These adverse results may be due to the body being out of its routine, which causes athletes to react and feel differently in a racing situation such as the Olympics, National Championship, etc.